• Posted on

 Its smooth crystalline structure holds oils evenly and releases them gradually, giving consistent fragrance without overloading the air.

-Biodegradable and septic-safe
+Biodegradable and more septic-safe

 Science and balance - not contradiction